 To become a certified PA, you must pass the Physician Assistant National Certifying Exam (PANCE), a computer-based, multiple-choice test comprising questions that assess general medical and surgical knowledge.

 Check out the following engaging video on PANCE!
 It has a wealth of information to prepare you for taking the initial exam, including how to register, what to expect on test day and when you will receive your score.
-After watching the video, read more on eligibility and registration requirements below.
+After watching the video, read more on eligibility and registration requirements available to the left.

 To be eligible for PANCE, you must graduate from a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program.
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.

 **Even if you have earned a medical degree from another country, you must still graduate from an accredited PA program to take PANCE.

 DID YOU GRADUATE FROM ONE OF THE FOLLOWING U.S. PROGRAMS BEFORE JULY 1994?
 YOU'RE ALSO ELIGIBLE TO TAKE PANCE IF YOU: